 See FindLaw's Contract Law section to learn more.

 There are a number of factors to consider when bidding on a construction project, in addition to the differences between private and public contracts.
 There may be certain staffing requirements or other legal considerations for which an attorney can be particularly helpful.
-If your business needs professional legal advice, contact a local attorney for a free initial case review to learn how they can help you negotiate with confidence.
+If your business needs professional legal advice, contact a local business law attorney to learn how they can help you negotiate with confidence.